erosson/swarm-persist/README.md

 ### Automatic save/load

-You provide a pair of functions that get and set the state of your game.
+You provide functions that initialize, get, and set the state of your game.
 The state must be a pure JSON object - no functions, Dates, or other classes; nothing that `JSON.stringify()` would miss.

-    window.gameState = {count: 1};
+    window.gameState = {loading: true};
+    function initState() {
+      return {count: 0};
+    }
     function getState() {
-      return {count: window.gameState.count};
+      return window.gameState;
     }
     function setState(state) {
-      window.gameState = {count: state.count};
+      window.gameState = state;
     }
-    var persister = persist.start({getState: getState, setState: setState});
+    var persister = persist.start({initState: initState, getState: getState, setState: setState});

 Swarm-persist will now handle saving and loading your game in `localStorage`:
 * Save the player's game every 5 minutes (configurable)